 A top-tier university in U.S. News & World Report rankings, the University of Nebraska is the oldest and largest public research university in the state.
 Located in Lincoln, NE, UN is known for innovation in agriculture (developing agricultural theories that revolutionized farming in the 20th century), the humanities (such as the development of Digital Humanities), and education.
 UN offers many master’s degrees in education online, including Educational Administration, Science for Educators, Special Education, and more, for a bargain of $325 per credit.

 Like other small, private Christian colleges and universities today, Georgetown College (in Georgetown, KY, not to be confused with Georgetown University) has found that the best way to expand their reach as educators is by offering online degrees.
 Well-regarded for their education programs – GC is ranked as the best online graduate education degree institution in Kentucky by U.S. News & World Report – Georgetown College offers several online education degrees, including Teacher Leader, Rank 1 School Improvement, and numerous certifications such as Moderate/Severe Disabilities.
-With 7-week courses and a tuition of only $395 per credit (with payment options to lower that low tuition even more), Georgetown College is making their reputation in online education.
+With 7-week courses and tuition of only $395 per credit (with payment options to lower that low tuition even more), Georgetown College is making its reputation in online education.

 A mid-sized public university in Beaumont, TX, Lamar University is growing by leaps and bounds in recent years.
 Since being profiled in the Washington Post in 2010 for their quality and affordability, Lamar has seen students apply in droves, and online education has been key to Lamar keeping up with demand.
 Lamar offers eight Master of Education degrees online, including Educational Administration, Teacher Leadership, Digital Learning and Leading, and more.
 Lamar’s tuition of $438 per credit makes Lamar a value for other small public universities to learn from.